-IV.
-PERFORMANCE EVALUATION
+5 PERFORMANCE EVALUATION

-A. Experiment Setup
+5.1 Experiment Setup

-We configure our experimental environment by extending a real-world open-source deduplication system, i.e., Destor [26], which has been used in multiple research schemes and systems [9], [27], [28].
-To examine the restore performance of our scheme, we compare SMR with two state-of-the-art selective rewriting schemes that leverage containers in deduplication systems, i.e, Capping [11] and NED [12], described in Section II.
+We configure our experimental environment by extending a real-world open-source deduplication system, i.e., Destor [24], which has been used in multiple research schemes [5], [25], [26].
+To examine the restore performance of SMR, we compare it with two state-of-the-art selective rewriting schemes that leverage containers in deduplication systems, i.e., Capping [7] and NED [8], described in Section 2.

-We implement our scheme in Destor [26] on the CentOS operating system running on a 4-core Intel E5620 2.40GHz system with 24GB memory and 1TB hard disk.
-Due to the lack of source code of Capping, we faithfully implement its idea and main components described in its paper [11], which is also released in our public source code.
+We implement our scheme in Destor [24] on the CentOS operating system running on a 4-core Intel E5620 2.40 GHz system with 24 GB memory and 1 TB hard disk.
+As shown in Fig. 7, the workflow of deduplication consists of several phases, such as chunking, hashing, indexing and rewriting.
+In the implementation of deduplication system, to fully use the sources of multi-core system, we pipeline the four phases mentioned above to speed up the deduplication process by using pthreads.
+Due to the lack of source code of Capping, we faithfully implement its idea and main components described in its paper [7], which is also released in our public source code.

-Two real-world datasets, including Linux and GCC, are used for evaluation, which have been evaluated for deduplication in the storage community [9], [29], [30], [31].
-Specifically, Linux consists of 96 consecutive versions of unpacked Linux kernel sources from linux-4.0 to linux-4.7.
-The total size of the dataset is about 97GB.
-Moreover, GCC [19] consists of the source code of the GNU Complier Collection.
+Three real-world datasets, including GCC, Linux and FSLhomes, are used for evaluation, which have been evaluated for deduplication in the storage community [5], [27], [28], [29].
+Their characteristics are listed in Table 2.
+Specifically, Linux [16] consists of 96 consecutive versions of unpacked Linux kernel sources from linux-4.0 to linux-4.7.
+Moreover, GCC [15] consists of the source code of the GNU Complier Collection.
 There are 89 consecutive versions from gcc-2.95 to gcc-6.1.0.
-The total size of the dataset is about 56GB.
+The total size of the dataset is about 56 GB.
+FSLhomes [17] dataset consists of snapshots of the home directories from students.
+We collect the data from several students' backups over 4 months in year 2014, which consists of 86 versions with the total size of 440 GB.

-In a deduplication system, each dataset is divided into variable-size chunks by using the content-based Rabin chunking algorithm [32].
-The SHA-1 hash function [8] is used to generate the fingerprints of chunks.
+In a deduplication system, each dataset is divided into variable-size chunks by using the content-based Rabin chunking algorithm [30].
+The SHA-1 hash function [4] is used to generate the fingerprints of chunks.
 Since this paper mainly focuses on improving the restore performance rather than the fingerprint index access boosting, we simply store the complete fingerprint index in memory in these experiments.
-The restore cache stores the prefetched containers, in which the LRU replacement algorithm is used [11].
+The restore cache stores the prefetched containers, in which the LRU replacement algorithm is used [7].

-We use the speed factor [11] as the metric of the restore performance and the deduplication ratio and throughput to examine the deduplication efficiency.
-Specifically, speed factor [11] is to compute 1 divided by mean container read per MB of data restored, which is widely used to evaluate the restore performance [9], [11], [12].
+We use the speed factor [7] as the metric of the restore performance and the deduplication ratio and throughput to examine the deduplication efficiency.
+Specifically, speed factor [7] is to compute 1 divided by mean container read per MB of data restored, which is widely used to evaluate the restore performance [5], [7], [8].
 Higher speed factor means that less containers are needed for the restored data per MB, thus indicating better restore performance.
 Moreover, deduplication ratio is the ratio of total size of the removed duplicate chunks to that of all backed up chunks.
 Furthermore, deduplication throughput is the amount of backed up data per second.
 The higher deduplication throughput indicates the faster backup speed.

-B. The Configurations of Parameters
+5.2 The Configurations of Parameters